rm-hull/infix/README.md

 ; => 64
 ```

-Some `Math` functions have been aliased (see [below](#aliased-operators--functions) for full list), so single argument functions can be
+Some `Math` functions have been aliased (see [below](#aliased-operators--functions)
-used as follows:
+for full list), so nullary and unary-argument functions can be used as follows:

 ```clojure
 (infix √(5 * 5))